9001/copyparty/README.md

 ## just the sfx

-first grab the web-dependencies from a previous sfx (unless you need to modify something in those):
+first grab the web-dependencies from a previous sfx (assuming you don't need to modify something in those):

 ```sh
 rm -rf copyparty/web/deps